Tabisch/ha-person-notify/README.md

 # ha-person-notify

-This integration has the goal to provides a more user/person centric way of sending.
+This integration has the goal to provides a more user/person centric way of notifying users.

 ## Features
 - Auto create notify groups for each person, that is tied back to the user.